Sinkhole Insurance: What It Covers, Cost & Who Needs It

 Catastrophic Ground Cover Collapse (CGCC)

-1. Abrupt ground collapse occurs
+1. Abrupt collapse of the ground cover

 Sinkhole Loss Coverage (Optional Endorsement)